jadnohra/trace/README.md

 &nbsp;
 &nbsp;

-*trace* is a for graphing and examining data locally or over a network in real-time or off-line.
+*trace* is a tool for graphing and examining data locally or over a network in real-time or off-line.

 <img src="trace_0.png" width="450">